timtebeek/major-migrations-made-easy-slides/slides.md

-To help these teams adopt the latest versions, they applied a different set of transformations, through the same Abstract Syntax Tree parser.
+To help these teams adopt the latest versions, they applied a different set of transformations, through the same Lossless Semantic Tree parser.

 This allowed them to quickly reduce this technical debt, bringing teams from Spring Boot 1 to 2, and from JUnit 4 to JUnit 5.